YOU HAVE SELECTED

 Course Details & Benefits:

-The 15-hour Code Update course is written and led by industry expert Robert McGann.
+The MA Electrician 15 hour continuing education course is written and led by industry expert Robert McGann.
 Robert has been a certified Master Electrical Inspector for over 25 years, and an electrical educator for over 28 years.
 His experience and knowledge shine through in his thorough explanations of regulations and code in this video course.

 The 6-hour Professional Development course is written by Wayne J. Del Pico, who has more than 38 years of experience in construction project management, scheduling, and estimating, and has been involved in projects throughout most of the United States.
 His professional experience includes private commercial construction, public construction, retail construction, and residential land development and construction.

-The 15-hour Code Update course covers the following topics:
+The Massachusetts 15-hour Electrical Code Update course covers the following topics

 - 237 CMR 17.00: Mandatory Continuing Education (MCE)